Yohannes Haile-Selassie: Biography

-Yohannes began his tertiary education at the Addis Ababa University in Addis Ababa, graduating in the summer of 1982 with a B.A. degree in history.
+Haile-Selassie began his tertiary education at the Addis Ababa University in Addis Ababa, graduating in the summer of 1982 with a B.A. degree in history.
 His first job was at the Center for Research and Conservation of Cultural Heritage in Addis Ababa.

-His graduate education began at the University of California, Berkeley, where Yohannes was mentored by Tim White and earned an M.A. in Anthropology in 1995 and a Ph.D. in Integrative Biology in 2001.
+His graduate education began at the University of California, Berkeley, where Haile-Selassie was mentored by Tim White and earned an M.A. in anthropology in 1995 and a Ph.D. in Integrative Biology in 2001.
 In 2002, he became the Curator and Head of Physical Anthropology Department at the Cleveland Museum of Natural History in Cleveland, Ohio, where he works currently.
-He serves as an Adjunct Professor of Anthropology and Anatomy at Case Western Reserve University and as an Adjunct Associate Professor at the Institute of Paleoenvironment and Heritage Conservation, Mekelle University.
+He serves as an adjunct professor of Anthropology and Anatomy at Case Western Reserve University and as an Adjunct Associate Professor at the Institute of Paleoenvironment and Heritage Conservation, Mekelle University.

 Yohannes is well known in the field of paleoanthropology for having a gift for fossil spotting, with his first fossil hunting expedition (White's Middle Awash Project) taking place in 1990.
 He has been instrumental in the discoveries of the type specimen (principal reference fossil) for Australopithecus garhi and Ardipithecus kadabba (both discovered in 1997), and he has also found fossil specimens of Ardipithecus ramidus, Australopithecus afarensis, and species of Homo including Homo erectus, as well as Homo sapiens.
 Since 2004, he has led digs in the Mille woreda of the Afar Region of Ethiopia (the Woranso-Mille Project).
-In June 2010, Yohannes published a paper describing Kadanuumuu, one of the specimens his group found in Afar.
+In June 2010, Haile-Selassie published a paper describing Kadanuumuu, one of the specimens his group found in Afar.

-The research conducted by Yohannes has been primarily funded by the Leakey Foundation.
+The research conducted by Haile-Selassie has been primarily funded by the Leakey Foundation.
 He has published in the American Journal of Physical Anthropology and Nature.